discourse/discourse-akismet/README.md

 This project uses MIT-LICENSE.

+## Issues

+If you have issues or suggestions for the plugin, please bring them up on [Discourse Meta](https://meta.discourse.org).

 ## Hipchat Integration

 If you want to notify Hipchat when spam is found, consider installing the [discourse-akismet-hipchat](https://github.com/discourse/discourse-akismet-hipchat)